 Even total tooth loss can be treated with dental implants, but you don’t need one implant for every missing tooth.
 In fact, using only four to six implants, we can restore a whole arch of teeth.
 By either bolting or snapping your dentures in place with dental implants, you ensure that they remain firmly in the optimal position.

 There are basically limitless treatment options for dental implants, making a general estimate difficult.
 The number and location of the implants, as well as the type of restoration that will be placed on top, impact the price.
-Also, keep in mind that paying for dental implants may still be more cost effective than getting dentures or bridges alone because these restorations have to be replaced every 5 to 10 years, but implants can last for much longer.
+Also, keep in mind that paying for dental implants may still be more cost effective than getting dentures or bridges alone because these restorations have to be replaced every five to ten years, but dental implants can last for much longer.

-We can provide you with an accurate estimate during your consultation with Dr. Harder.
-After he evaluates your mouth, he can review your treatment options, helping us formulate the personalized estimate.
+We can provide you with an accurate estimate for the cost of dental implants in Moses Lake during your consultation with Dr. Harder.
+After he evaluates your mouth, he can review your treatment options, helping us formulate a personalized estimate.
+Read on to learn more about the factors that determine the price of your implant treatment.

 When getting dental implants at Moses Lake, you can count on Dr. Harder to make sure you stay comfortable throughout the process.
 In part, this means answering any questions you have about the procedure so that you know what needs to happen and can feel confident about scheduling your treatment.
 We’ve listed some of the most commonly asked dental implant questions below, but if you have other concerns, don’t hesitate to let us know during your consultation!

 The timeline for getting dental implants is usually several months, although the exact length varies from patient to patient.
-If bone grafting is needed to add density to your jaw, it might be 3 to 6 months before we can schedule the implant surgery.
-Once your implants are in place, it will take another 3 to 6 months for them to fuse with the surrounding bone tissue.
+If bone grafting is needed to add density to your jaw, it might be three to six months before we can schedule the implant surgery.
+Once your implants are in place, it will take another three to six months for them to fuse with the surrounding bone tissue.
 The final stage is the placement of the restoration, and it usually requires two visits about two weeks apart: one to take impressions so that the restoration can be made and one to attach said restoration to your implants.

 You might think dental implants require some type of special maintenance, but taking care of them is actually a lot like taking care of your natural teeth.
 You should brush at least twice a day using a soft-bristle toothbrush and low-abrasive toothpaste that won’t scratch the restoration.
 Remember that plaque can build up under and around an implant crown, so don’t forget to clean these areas.
 To get rid of plaque and food particles in hard-to-reach areas, use dental floss that’s designed to help clean implants; an oral irrigator or an interdental brush coated with nylon can also help you reach these spots.